-- Provide Canadian Western Agribition with Agri-Ed programming through five days of class-specific Pitch it for Pipits and Plovers and one interactive booth display. - Organize annual Native Prairie Appreciation Week events, including one webinar, the tour with Society for Range Management-Prairie Parkland Chapter and the regular NPAW activities (social media photo contest, youth poster contest, farmers' market booths). - Organize an Ecological Goods and Services Week in the Winter/Spring 2023, with six webinars. - 1.2.4.
+- Provide Canadian Western Agribition with Agri-Ed programming through five days of class-specific Pitch it for Pipits and Plovers and one interactive booth display. - Organize annual Native Prairie Appreciation Week events, including one webinar, and the regular NPAW activities (social media photo contest, youth poster contest, and farmers' market booths). - Organize an Ecological Goods and Services Week in the Winter/Spring 2025, with five webinars. - 1.2.4.
 Strategy: Engage, build and maintain a positive relationship within the PCAP partnership that is inclusive of all native prairie stakeholders.

-- > Host two regular PCAP Partner meetings. - > Coordinate at least two PCAP Executive Committee meetings. - Participate in two native prairie stakeholder meetings (i.e., South of the Divide Conservation Action Program Annual General Meeting, Saskatchewan Stock Growers Association Annual General Meeting). - Continue participating in the Transboundary Grassland Partnership Core Team and Workshop planning committee and the Prairie Conservation and Endangered Species Conference planning committee. - Continue to invite partners to contribute to the Partner Spotlight section of the eNewsletter every month. - Evaluate all partners annually to determine level of participation and contribution to Partnership; provide interested organizations seeking to become partners with an opportunity to present to the Steering Committee. - > Seek out an organization that can provide a First Nations perspective
+- ➤ Host two regular PCAP Partner meetings. - Coordinate at least two PCAP Executive Committee meetings. - Participate in two native prairie stakeholder meetings (i.e., South of the Divide Conservation Action Program Annual General Meeting, Saskatchewan Stock Growers Association Annual General Meeting). - Continue participating in the Transboundary Grassland Partnership Core Team and Workshop planning committee. - > Continue to invite partners to contribute to the Partner Spotlight section of the eNewsletter every month. - Evaluate all partners annually to determine level of participation and contribution to Partnership.
+Provide interested organizations seeking to become partners with an opportunity to present to the Steering Committee. - Seek out additional organizations that can provide a First Nations perspective